 This evidence report gives an overview of what we know about Scottish education and the context in which our children and young people learn.
 It brings together available current evidence on achievement, attainment, health and wellbeing, and the wider education system, with a specific focus on differences between children living in the most deprived and least deprived areas.
 It aims to present an objective picture of Scottish education, based on a wide range of sources.

 Such evidence is crucial to be able to learn from good practice and develop plans for improvement where needed.
 This is why one of the drivers for improvement set out in the National Improvement Framework is performance information: information on the extent to which we are achieving the aims of the Framework.

-This report brings together information on pupils' achievement, attainment and health and wellbeing from a range of existing data sources, such as the new Achievement of CfE Levels return (based on teacher professional judgements), Scottish Survey of Literacy and Numeracy ( SSLN), Pupil Census, Teacher Census, Attendance, Absence and Exclusions, Growing Up in Scotland, 27-30 month Child Health Reviews, the OECD's Programme for International Student Assessment ( PISA), Scottish Health Survey, the Scottish Schools Adolescent Lifestyle and Substance Use Survey ( SALSUS) and HMI inspections.
+This report brings together information on pupils' achievement, attainment and health and wellbeing from a range of existing data sources, such as the Achievement of Curriculum for Excellence ( CfE) Levels return (based on Teacher Professional Judgements) introduced in 2015/16, Pupil Census, Teacher Census, Attendance, Absence and Exclusions, 27-30 month Child Health Reviews, Scottish Health Survey, HMI inspections, the General Teaching Council for Scotland ( GTCS), the Scottish Qualifications Authority ( SQA), and Skills Development Scotland ( SDS).

 Whilst these sources provide evidence on different aspects of the system, and use differing methodologies, together they give a broad picture of education in Scotland.

-This evidence report is an updated version of the 2015 Interim Framework Report that was published by the Scottish Government in January 2016.
+This evidence report is an updated version of the 2016 Evidence Report that was published by the Scottish Government in December 2016.